 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
-Minn.
+Rates for employer and employee contributions are set by Minn.
 Stat. ch.
-353 sets the rates for employer and employee contributions.
-The Health Service makes annual contributions to the pension plans equal to the amount required by state statutes.
-Public Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.10 and 5.75 percent, respectively, of their annual covered salary in 2007.
-Contribution rates in the Coordinated Plan increased in 2008 to 6.00 percent.
+353. The Health Service makes annual contributions to the pension plans equal to the amount required by state statutes.
+Public Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary.

-Stevens Traverse Grant Public Health is required to contribute the following percentages of annual covered payroll in 2007 and 2008:
+Stevens Traverse Grant Public Health is required to contribute the following percentages of annual covered payroll in 2008 and 2009:

-2007 2008
+2008 2009

 Public Employees Retirement Fund

 Basic Plan members 11.78% 11.78%

-Coordinated Plan members 6.25 6.50
+Coordinated Plan members 6.50 6.75

-The Health Service's contributions for the years ending December 31, 2007, 2006, and 2005, were \$57,008, \$47,157, and \$37,547, respectively, equal to the contractually required contributions for each year as set by state statute.
+The Health Service's contributions for the years ending December 31, 2008, 2007, and 2006, were \$67,690, \$57,008, and \$47,157, respectively, equal to the contractually required contributions for each year as set by state statute.